Esfod/ACIT4620-Final-Portfolio/README.md

 ## Running the Project

+### Preferred Python interpeter:
+- This project was produced and run via the following IDE: PyCharm.
+- Any other IDE which are compatible with python scrips and notebook (.py and .ipynb files) should be able to run the projects source code.

 ### Prerequisites
 For a fully functioning fuzzy logic system with `skfuzzy`, ensure the following Python packages are installed to be able to run this project (for Python 3.8 or later) :